Home Office spent millions on ‘ineffective’ adverts to deter asylum seekers

 Separate payments from 2016-17 totalling almost £415,000 were listed as “blank” in the FOI release.

-The government is due to give Seefar an undisclosed amount of money under an ongoing three-year contract to provide a “training provision framework”, for a department that “delivers strategic capability development programmes overseas on behalf of the Home Office”.
+The government is due to give Seefar an undisclosed amount of money under an ongoing three-year contract to provide a “training provision framework” for a department that “delivers strategic capability development programmes overseas on behalf of the Home Office”.

 Seefar did not respond to questions from The Independent, including on the purpose of its communications projects and how they were delivered.